Impact of Vertex Addition on Italian Domination Number: Introduction

 The corona of two graphs $G_1 = (V_1;E_1)$ and $G_2 = (V_2;E_2)$, denoted by $G_1\odot G_2,$ is the graph obtained by taking one copy of $G_1$ and $\lvert V_1\lvert$ copies of $G_2$, and then joining the $i^{th}$ vertex of $G_1$ to every vertex in the $i^{th}$ copy of $G_2$.
 We denote the complete graph on $n$ vertices by $ K_n $.
-A false twin of a vertex $ u $ is a vertex $ u' $ which is adjacent to all vertices in $ N(u). $ A true twin of a vertex $ u $ is a vertex $ u' $ which is adjacent to all vertices in $ N[u]. $ Two vertices $ u $ and $ u' $ are said to be twins if either they are true twins or false twins.
+If $G_2$ is $K_1$, then $G_1\odot G_2$ is $G_1$ together with one pendent vertex each attached to all the vertices of $G_1$.
+A false twin of a vertex $ u $ is a vertex $ u' $ which is adjacent to all vertices in $ N(u)$.
+A true twin of a vertex $ u $ is a vertex $ u' $ which is adjacent to all vertices in $ N[u] $.
+Two vertices $ u $ and $ u' $ are said to be twins if either they are true twins or false twins.
 For any graph theoretic terminology and notations not mentioned here, the readers may refer to \cite{Bal}.\\

 The following result is useful in this paper.\\ \begin{thm} \cite{Mustha} For the class of $P_n$, $ \gamma_I(P_n)= \lceil \frac{n+1}{2}\rceil. $ \end{thm}